-From the outset, it was clear that the Amsterdam ArenA was going to set new standards for Stadium Audio Visual.
+From the outset, it was clear that the Amsterdam ArenA was going to set new standards for stadium AV.
 A wholly new speaker system was to be implemented, with four manufacturers invited to tender for the project.
 Production manager at Amsterdam ArenA, Tim Oosterop, and head of technology, Martin Wielaart, defined three main objectives for the new system:

 • Compliance with UEFA/ FIFA regulations for performance and intelligibility, and adherence to safety standards for evacuation systems.

 • Address the venue’s unique acoustics, difficulties that, in realistic financial terms, would be challenging to overcome.